-With rumours of an early 2022 opening, we look at the strategies and steps Fiji has taken to ensure the safety of travellers to the incredible island nation.
+With the imminent reopening of Fiji, we look at the strategies and steps Fiji has taken to ensure the safety of travellers to the incredible island nation.

-Currently a whopping 90% of the target population* have had their first jab and almost 35% are fully vaccinated.
+Currently a whopping 96% of the target population* have had their first jab and 65% are fully vaccinated.
 The incentive for Fiji to be not only ready but a world leader in Covid safe travel is far too big to ignore. (*Target population excludes children, pregnant women and the populations on the remote east islands who do not come into contact with travellers.)

 Pre-pandemic, tourism contributed to a massive 34 per cent of Fiji’s gross domestic product (GDP), employing more 119,000 Fijians across the 333-strong island group.

 For decades it was a favourite with families, honeymooners and sun-seekers, drawn by its close proximity, warm weather, postcard-perfect scenery, and the incredible hospitality of the Fijian people.

 Fiji was heaven and Australians knew it, with Aussies accounting for 42 per cent of all visitor arrivals.